srinivas-eb/Aosp13_mp3_encoder/README.md

 Because externel directory is used to keep the third party sources,

 Add the bp file in side the lame directory
+So for the Bp file enable the apex available,

 below gave the tree
 ├── README.md